ralna/GALAHAD/doc/Julia/rst-dir/ls.rst

    BLLS - bound-constrained linear least-squares using a preconditioned, projected-gradient method <blls>
    BLLSB - bound-constrained linear least-squares using an interior-point method <bllsb>
+   BNLS - bound-constrained nonlinear least-squares using a regularization method <bnls>
    CLLS - linearly-constrained linear least-squares using an interior-point method <clls>
    NLS - unconstrained local nonlinear least-squares using a regularization method<nls>
    SLLS - simplex-constrained linear least-squares using a preconditioned, projected-gradient method <slls>